Overview of Mastodon & Why I Like It

 All DMs to you will show up in your Mentions column.
 Anyone you haven't blocked (pretty much) can DM you.
 It's just like @ing you while making the post completely private to people tagged in it.

-This is what that would translate to if we had a Mastodon instance full of glam-adjacent folks (note I was using “library workers” when drawing):
+This is what that would translate to on an instance of GLAM-adjacent folks (note I was using “library workers” when drawing) (4/5 - hey GLAMMR.us is now open for biz!):

 So now that we've established terms and what it looks like, the above is why I find the idea exciting.
 There are a LOT of glam-adjacent folks I don't actually want to follow-follow.
 There are just tons of y'all and many of you are quite interesting.
 I would love to see your Public posts in Local.
 If I wanted to, I could mute you, of course!